oracle/cloudtestdrive/ATP/instructors.md

 ### Preparing DevCS

 Project creation in DevCS typically takes 2 minutes for a single project creation.
-Unfortunately, if you have 20 participants, who all execute the project creation at the same moment - as this is the very first step of the lab - you might see a serious increase in the creation time, as the creation of projects in a tenancy seems to be a sequential process.
+But if you have 20 participants, who all execute the project creation at the same moment, you might see an increase in the creation time, as the creation of projects in a single tenancy is a sequential process.

 Therefore we changed the initial step of the lab, requiring Lab Instructors to set up the DevCS projects for their labs ahead of time.

 - Navigate to the DevCS console, and hit the **+ Create** button.
   - Enter a name of the project, using a naming convention using the number of the participant, followed by the name or location of your event
     Example : *1_London*
-  - Keep all other parametes as default (private repo, Englidh language, empty project, markdown Wiki)
+  - Keep all other parametes as default (private repo, English language, empty project, markdown Wiki)
   - Hit the finish button
-- As soon as you see the Provisioning screen of the project with the various elements being set up, hit the "Oracle Developer Cloud" button in the top left of the screen to return to the menu page
+- As soon as you see the Provisioning screen of the project with the various elements being set up, hit the "Oracle Developer Cloud" icon in the top left of the screen to return to the starting page
 - You can now immediately launch the next project creation (name : *2_London*)
 - Please make sure not to have more that 3 project creations running in parrallel, or execution time will increase
 - Repeat above steps until you have created the appropriate number of projects for your session.